Abbas II of Persia: Arts

-Abbas' reign saw further constructions in Isfahan, including the building of the Khaju Bridge, the completion of the Chehel Sotoun, and the expansion of the Ali Qapu.
-His constructions in Isfahan led to the expansion of the city's public sphere, generating a lively coffeehouse culture combining royal patronage and popular entertainment in the form of Naqali (storytelling of Shahnameh).
-The sponsorship for arts continued in his reign, causing them to blossom in the mid-to-late 17th century.
-The Persian miniature reached new heights of diversity with its leading figure Mo'en Mosavver, a student of Reza Abbasi, who contributed in at least five manuscripts of Shahnameh and was known for his single-page illustrations.
+Abbas's reign saw further construction in Isfahan, including the building of the Khaju Bridge, the completion of the Chehel Sotoun, and the expansion of the Ali Qapu.
+His construction in Isfahan led to the expansion of the city's public sphere, generating a lively coffeehouse culture combining royal patronage and popular entertainment in the form of Naqali (storytelling of Shahnameh).
+The sponsorship of the arts continued during his reign, causing a blossoming of the arts in the mid-to-late 17th century.
+The Persian miniature reached new heights of diversity with its leading figure Mo'en Mosavver, a student of Reza Abbasi, who contributed to at least five manuscripts of Shahnameh and was known for his single-page illustrations.

 The popular demand for traditional miniatures were also strong in this era; painters such as Afzal al-Husayni and Malik Husayn Isfahani produced works for Shahnameh and also pictures of young men seated with bottles of wine and fruit.
 Abbas hired Dutch painters and studied drawing under them, but he also supported Iranian painters who painted in the Farangi-sazi or the Europeanising painting style.
 Two of Abbas' court artists, Mohammad Zaman and Aliquli Jabbadar, were influenced by the European painting style and made efforts to either copy it or to demonstrate traditional Iranian themes in the Western style.
 Abbas himself was fascinated by European paintings.
 He sent a group of Iranian painters to Europe for further training.
 Among them was Mohammad Zaman who spent two or three years in Rome.
-The masterpiece of Abbas II's reign are the Chehel Sotoun's wall paintings.
+The masterpiece of Abbas II's reign is the Chehel Sotoun wall paintings.
 A palace intended for the Nowruz festivals, the Chehel Sotoun's wall paintings constitute the most important part of the palace's decorative program.
 They often depict historical scenes: the Battle of Marv between Ismail I and Muhammad Shaybani; Tahmasp I meeting Humayun, the Mughal emperor; Abbas I and Vali Muhammad Khan, the Khan of Bukhara; and a painting of Abbas II along with Nader Mohammad Khan.

-Iranian ceramics production also continued apace during Abbas' reign despite the economical decline.
-As a result of Chinese influence, the ceramics between 1640s and 1650s became blue-and-white themed in accordance to the porcelain from China.
+Iranian ceramics production also continued apace during Abbas' reign despite the economic decline.
+As a result of Chinese influence, the ceramics between 1640s and 1650s became blue-and-white themed in accordance with the porcelain then coming from China.

-These ceramics, made mainly in the Kerman workshops, were of sufficient quality to attract the attention of Dutch and English traders in Bandar Abbas who sought alternatives to Chinese porcelain that, following the Ming dynasty’s collapse in 1643–1645, were curtailed to export until 1683.
-In addition to ceramics, Kerman, alongside Isfahan and Kashan, continued to be as centres of the Persian carpet industry; producing carpets in silk with gold and silver brocade for both the court and non-court Iranian markets.
+These ceramics, made mainly in the Kerman workshops, were of sufficient quality to attract the attention of Dutch and English traders in Bandar Abbas who sought alternatives to Chinese porcelain that, following the Ming dynasty’s collapse in 1643–1645, stopped being exported until 1683.
+In addition to ceramics, Kerman, alongside Isfahan and Kashan, continued to be centres of the Persian carpet industry; producing carpets in silk with gold and silver brocade for both the Iranian court and non-court markets.